 They did however, have a number of good properties that were for sale… so we made, confirmed, and re-confirmed an appointment.

 Of course the realtor never showed up.
 But his innovative secretary found a friend of the realtor who was willing to show us around.
 She served coffee while we waited.
 It was a day well-spent, despite the two-hour delay in getting started.

 We saw some terrific properties, of all types.
-But you can’t go about property shopping in the way you might expect.
+Here’s the thing though, you can’t go about property shopping in the same way as you would back in the States.
 In my experience, it’s better to walk the downtown, while looking at “for sale” signs and jotting down phone numbers.
-Then afterwards, give the list to an agent, or call them yourself.
+Then, give the list to an agent or call them yourself.

-And it’s worth it.
-Properties here are less-expensive than their equivalents in Cuenca, and the cost of living in Loja is less than either Cuenca or Vilcabamba.
+Properties here are less expensive than their equivalents in Cuenca, and the cost of living in Loja is less than either Cuenca or Vilcabamba.